dojot/dojot/tools/kafka/loopback/README.md

 }
 ```

-More information on message formating and its contents can be found
+More information on the message's format can be found
 [here](https://dojotdocs.readthedocs.io/projects/DeviceManager/en/latest/kafka-messages.html).